 Beyond Horizons is a Belgian metal rock band composed of Maxime (vocals and guitar), Lionel (lead & rhythm guitar), Jonas (lead & rhythm guitar), Thomas (bass), and Guilherme (drums).
 They’ve been around for a bit more than a year now, and have evolved into a more hybrid kind of rock band, mixing pop and metal influences from each member of the band with their common interest in rock music.
-On Friday 16 September 2022, a year after the release of their debut EP A New Dawn, they performed live at Rock Classic.
+On Friday 16 September 2022, a year after the release of their debut EP A New Dawn, Beyond Horizons performed live at Rock Classic.

 On a cold and rainy end-of-summer night, two friends and I head to the Rock Classic, the old metal-head bar in the centre of Brussels, to see Beyond Horizons for the first time.
 After having interviewed them a few days before at their rehearsal for the show, I was excited to see whether they’d live up to my (and their own) expectations.
 I’d learned that their hopes were mainly to generate strong emotions in the audience and create a connection at their show, and I was curious to discover whether they would.